Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Just out of Cape Town

-We were still in the city but it definitely didn’t feel like it.
+We were still in the city, but it definitely didn’t feel like it.
 The only downsides are the quite heavy presence of cars and the sandblasts that can hit you if the wind is too strong.
 Luckily for us, we passed through there in a rare moment of calm.

-On the other side, there are the most incredible sand dunes at Macassar beach, which we didn’t explore and then regretted a fair bit.
+On the other side, there are the most incredible dunes at Macassar beach, which we didn’t explore and then regretted a fair bit.

 Khayelitsha, a few words about the largest slum in South Africa